-- 3. Install a suitable tube onto drain (3).
-Open the drain valve (2).
-Rotate the drain valve counterclockwise.
-Two full turns are required.
-Loosen vent screw (1). - 4.
+- 3. Install a suitable tube onto drain (2).
+Open the drain valve (1).
+Rotate the drain valve fully counterclockwise.
+Two full turns are required. - 4.
 Visually check that the fluid will drain.
 Allow the fluid to drain into the container. - 5.
-When fluid free from water comes from the primary fuel filter, tighten the drain valve clockwise by hand pressure only.
-Remove the tube and remove the container. - 6.
-Tighten the vent screw to a torque of 2.5 N⋅m (22 lb in).
+When fluid free from water comes from the primary fuel filter, tighten the drain valve clockwise by hand only.
+Remove the tube and remove the container.